 I was actually offered the chance to review writer/director Sean Mannion’s first feature, Meme, for an unusual reason.
 I’d previously reviewed Ayla which featured Meme’s star Sarah Schoofs, (she also plays a zombie in Black Wake, but that’s easy to miss).
 Couldn’t say no to that, could I?

-Schoofs starts as Jennifer a woman whose relationship and career are both having issues.
-Clients make outrageous demands and are slow in paying for her work and her boyfriend of eight years Tommy (Shivantha Wijesinha) has become obsessed with collecting rare VHS tapes.
+Schoofs stars as Jennifer, a woman whose relationship and career are both having issues.
+Clients make outrageous demands and are slow in paying for her work, and her boyfriend of eight years Tommy (Shivantha Wijesinha) has become obsessed with collecting rare VHS tapes.
 And much less interested in sex.
-Trying to share his hobby she becomes obsessed with a mix-tape called Meme.
+Trying to share his hobby, she becomes obsessed with a mixtape called Meme.

-Meme is an enjoyable film that thankfully never gets to heavy with the drama or to arty with its film techniques.
+Meme is an enjoyable film that thankfully never gets too heavy with the drama or too arty with its film techniques.
 It finds an effective style and works within it.